ComfyAssets/ComfyUI_PromptManager/README.md

 # 🚀 Prompt Manager v2 Rewrite

-We’ve been hard at work on a **complete UI rewrite** of Prompt Manager.
+We’ve been hard at work on a **complete rewrite** of Prompt Manager.
 The new version brings over all features from v1, introduces a dark theme (v2 look), and adds **negative prompt support**.

 ## ✨ What’s New